Marina Tower Display Home Tour

 Edward Killingsworth is Long Beach’s most accomplished architect.
 He grew up in Long Beach, attended Wilson High School, studied architecture at USC, and lived and worked in the city his entire life.
 Killingsworth’s family was in the oil business and at a young age his parents moved the family to Long Beach as oil exploration in the area was growing.
 In turn the city was developing and transforming.
 Killingsworth experienced first hand the development of Long Beach landmarks such a the Villa Riviera and other notable buildings along the coast.
 Shortly after starting his own architectural practice, he jointly ventured with a construction firm and real estate office to develop what would be Long Beach’s first modern mid-rise condominium building.

 With land for development becoming scarce in Long Beach, Killingsworth and his partners felt like building up made great sense for the picturesque ocean front parcel they discovered.
+Killingsworth designed and constructed a model home on the site that would be an exact replica of one ocean facing unit.
+The model was well designed and furnished with acoustic glass partitions and the latest modern furniture, but was only designed to stand for 12 to 18 months.
 The plan was to spend $3 million to develop a 12 story building consisting of 44 convenient and luxurious “mansions in the sky” with panoramic views from Palos Verdes to Orange County.
-Killingsworth designed and constructed a model home on the site that would be an exact replica of one ocean facing unit.
-The model was well designed and furnished with the latest modern furniture, but was only designed to stand for 12 to 18 months to then be torn down to build the Towers.
+Each pay stub of effort and creativity was invested in the realization of this groundbreaking project, reflecting Killingsworth’s dedication to shaping the city’s skyline.

 Ed’s wife Laura Killingsworth was there and at the age of 92 she spoke with such poise and her memory of the project and her late husband, who she called Mr. K, was so clear.
 She shared that in 1958 there were no high rises on Ocean Blvd and the Marina Tower “opened a whole new window, as nobody seen anything that contemporary.”
 After the project came apart Ed Killingsworth held tight to the model renting it and then later selling it.
 “Everybody loved it, the bones seemed to speak to those who lived here” Laura shared.